- Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

 Outdoors, the Sunhouse boasts a wooden jungle gym and various gardens to represent the different landscapes of Denmark.
 A tiny wooded area represents the forests, while a sandy plot is reminiscent of the coastline.
 Here, children can learn about the environment and even grow their own plants in the green house.

-Though a relatively young firm, “>Christensen and Co. are experts at developing sustainable solutions and green architecture.
+Though a relatively young firm, <a href="“>Christensen and Co. are experts at developing sustainable solutions and green architecture.
 They already design to meet the future Danish 2020 building regulations (which call for a 75% reduction in CO2 emissions), and they even signed the UN Global Compact in 2010, which puts environmental precautions and responsibility at the forefront of architectural priorities.
 We look forward to seeing what they have in store next.

 Via ArchDaily